tonyleidong/OptimalFlow/docs/installation.rst

-To install Dynamic Pipeline, run this command in your terminal:
+To install Optimal Flow, run this command in your terminal:

 .. code-block:: console

-    $ pip install dynapipe
+    $ pip install optimalflow

-This is the preferred method to install Dynamic Pipeline, as it will always install the most recent stable release.
+This is the preferred method to install Optimal Flow, as it will always install the most recent stable release.